Federated Learning for Internet of Things: Applications, Challenges, and Opportunities: Introduction

-Recently, Facebook has changed its company name to Meta as it shifts its focus to the metaverse, the universe of virtual worlds that are all interconnected~\cite{meta}.
-That brings the collaborative and active learning for the Internet of Things (IoT) back to the spotlight, as a massive number of IoT devices will be deployed to develop an ecosystem that will eventually evolve into the metaverse.
-However, the fast expansion of IoT networks poses new challenges to the traditional centralized over-the-cloud approaches for data analysis as IoT devices are generating an unprecedented amount of data~\cite{dledge2020bookchapter}.
-On the one hand, centralized approaches no longer fit the 5G/6G era due to the extremely high communication and storage overhead (e.g., high-frequency data from high-volume time-series sensors such as video cameras or Lidar sensors) for pooling data from many IoT devices.
-Cisco has estimated that nearly 850 ZB of data will be generated by all the people, machines, and things on the network edge by the end of 2021~\cite{cisco}, but annual global data center IP traffic will only reach 20.6 ZB in this year.
-On the other hand, the data being collected is increasingly viewed as threatening user privacy.
-With the centralized over-the-cloud approaches, user data will be shared between or even sold to various companies, violating privacy rights and negatively affecting data security, further driving public distrust with data-driven applications.
-Therefore, an innovative data management approach for data-driven learning and inference-based applications is needed for efficiency and to alleviate privacy concerns.
+The rapid advancement and expansion of the Internet of Things (IoT) result in exponential growth of data being generated at the network edge.
+Such advancement and expansion pose new challenges to the conventional cloud-based centralized approaches for data analysis from primarily two aspects.
+First, the centralized approaches no longer fit the 5G/6G era due to the extremely high communication and storage overhead (e.g., high-frequency data from high-volume time-series sensors such as video cameras or Lidar sensors) for pooling data from millions or billions of IoT devices.
+Second, the data being collected is increasingly viewed as threatening user privacy.
+With the cloud-based centralized approaches, user data could be shared between or even sold to various companies, violating privacy rights and negatively affecting data security, further driving public distrust with data-driven applications.
+Therefore, a distributed privacy-preserving approach for data-driven learning and inference-based applications is needed for efficiency and to alleviate privacy concerns.

-Federated learning (FL), a nascent field, has been proposed as a distributed privacy-preserving solution to addressing this pressing need \cite{Kairouz2021AdvancesAO}.
-In FL, training of the machine learning models needed for data-driven applications is an act of collaboration between multiple clients without centralizing the data of the clients so as to preserve user privacy.
-The distributed nature of FL is a good match to the IoT network where each edge device in the IoT network is an individual client.
-Since the raw data of each device will not be exposed to others, FL is an effective way to address the above challenges, particularly in the IoT domain, where the sensors may directly sense or infer data about users that contains sensitive personal information.
+In recent years, federated learning (FL) has emerged as a distributed privacy-preserving solution to addressing this pressing need.
+The term federated learning was first introduced in 2016 by McMahan et al. \cite{federated-learning}.
+As shown in Figure~\ref{fediot-framework}, in FL, training of machine learning models for data-driven applications is an act of collaboration between distributed clients without centralizing the client data.
+The distributed and collaborative nature of FL is a natural fit to the network edge where each IoT device at the edge is an individual client.
+Moreover, since the raw data collected at each IoT device are not transmitted to others, FL provides an effective mechanism to protect user privacy particularly in the IoT domain where IoT sensors could directly capture data about users that contain privacy-sensitive personal information.